Smoke Along The Rubicon Trail

 This chronicle adventure → dream → story will always remain as a favorite memory because it is a mental reprise of the thrilling beauty of the rugged granite strewn uplands of the El Dorado National Forest, decked out in magnificent patches of red and white fir, ponderosa and sugar pine, and Western red cedar.
 The sight of them brought instant joy into the heart of the Footloose Forester then, and a sense of joy in the re-telling of their splendor today.

 The Footloose Forester was privileged to be chosen to join two other U.S. Forest Service employees to seek out a suspicious smoke high along a ridge line overlooking the Rubicon River.
 The river itself was the dividing line between the Lake Valley District and his own Pacific District of the El Dorado National Forest, so the aerial reconnaissance spotter who had called in the smoke, and our dispatcher at district ranger headquarters had to decide who would be assigned to check it out before it became a larger forest fire.
 Bob Logan from headquarters was senior and was chosen to lead the hunt.
 Bob Lewen, another seasoned Forest Service employee who was in the vicinity of the trailhead of the Rubicon Trail was also dispatched by radio to rendezvous at the trail junction with Footloose Forester.
-It was his territory and although he was nominally a Recreation Patrolman and not usually assigned to firefighting duties, he was driving our single, small, rugged 4 X 4 jeep that would be able to negotiate the narrow and treacherous Rubicon Trail.
+It was his territory and although he was nominally a Recreation Patrolman and not usually assigned to firefighting duties, he was driving our solitary, small, rugged 4 X 4 jeep that would be able to negotiate the narrow and treacherous Rubicon Trail.
 The other guys had larger pick-up trucks that were unsuitable for the task.

 Moments like this can be expected along the Rubicon Trail